Bumps on the tongue could be normal as the tongue has naturally occurring tiny elevations called papillae.

 However, some conditions can change their appearance and cause them to become inflamed and irritated.
 An example of such conditions is a cold or sore throat.
 A throat infection can cause the papillae to become swollen and red.

 2. Trauma or Injury

 They are usually easy to treat and pretty much harmless.
-Simple home remedies such as using warm saline mouth rinse or an antiseptic mouth rinse can help the bumps to heal.
+Simple home remedies such as using a warm saline mouth rinse or an antiseptic mouth rinse can help the bumps to heal.
 It is wise to keep an eye on the bumps and monitor healing.

 These kinds of bumps would usually go away by itself after some days as long as you maintain good oral hygiene and avoid irritants coming in contact with them.
-Combining simple home remedies and good oral hygiene practice would produce favorable results.
+Combining simple home remedies and good oral hygiene practices would produce favorable results.

 If the bumps still persist longer than normal or do not respond to any treatment applies, then it would be necessary to speak to your doctor about it.
 Your doctor would make an assessment and prescribe appropriate medication if the bumps persist due to some underlying infection.

 The general appearance of the tongue can be indicative of the general health status of a person.
 It could give insight into what is happening in the digestive system, as well as the oral health of a person.